Excerpts from Jim Conrad's

 Hacienda Chichen Resort beside Chichén Itzá Ruins, central Yucatán, MÉXICO

-A fairly common, somewhat weedily growing bush or small tree is bearing fruits these days that are eye-catching because they turn black at maturity, as shown above.
+A fairly common, somewhat weedily growing bush or small tree is bearing fruits these days that are eye-catching because they turn black at maturity, as shown below.

 The Maya here say that they don't use the tree for anything and that only the birds care for the fruits.